toanluu/vietname/docs/index.md

 | pham | 2.01 |
 | anh | 1.82 |

-If we use all 4000 unigrams as the query to retrieve Vietnamese names obviously we can reach to 100% recall.
+If we use all 4000 unigrams as the query to retrieve Vietnamese names obviously we can reach to ~100% recall.
 However the precision of result set is very low.
-The experiment from out dataset showed that when using nearly 1500 unigrams for query the precision already drops to 60% (Figure 1).
-Easyly see that among top 10 popular Vietnamese unigram, "le" and "van" certainly retrieve many fall positive cases which are European names.
+The experiment from out dataset indicated that when using nearly 1500 unigrams for querying, the precision drops to 60% (Figure 1).
+Easily see that among top 10 popular Vietnamese unigram, "le" and "van" certainly retrieve many fall positive cases which are European names.

 **Figure 1.
 Precision and Recall (%) when using only unigram for retrieval**
 ![PrecRecallUnigrams](https://github.com/user-attachments/assets/908273c1-6ae2-446d-a4b4-1befe4254aba)